Garlic Butter Naan - Quick without yeast

 - 2-3 tbsp olive oil

 - Butter (as required)

-- Take a wide mixing bowl and add the flour to it, move the flour to the side to make a well in the middle.
+- Take a wide mixing bowl and add the flour to it, move the flour to the side to make a well in the middle and add yoghurt, baking powder to it.

-- Take a smaller bowl and add yoghurt, baking powder, sugar and salt to it.
-Mix the contents of the bowl well and add it to the well in the flour you have made.
+- Mix the contents well and add it to the flour well in the middle.

-- Add the oil and use a spatula to gently mix the ingredients in the bowl, till it comes together.
+- Gently knead the ingredients in the bowl, till it comes together.

 - Mean while finely chop the garlic pods and coriander leaves and keep aside.

 - After 30 minutes, knead the dough once again to a smooth ball.

 - Divide the dough ball into quarters and further divide them in to smaller portions of dough balls.
 You should be able to make 8-10 large lemon sized balls.

 - Now place a dough ball on the counter or your roti plate, dust with some plain white flour and flatten it out with a rolling pin.
 Flatten it to 1/2 inch thickness or even thinner if you prefer with your fingers or just by stretching it.
 Dust a little flour if it gets sticky white rolling.